Gajdascz/mini-message-board/README.md

 # Mini Message Board

+_Updated as part of the The Odin Project's major NodeJS curriculum update_.

 Developed as part of [The Odin Project curriculum](https://www.theodinproject.com/lessons/nodejs-mini-message-board), this project provided me with a short introduction to developing an Express application.

 - **Live Preview:** [Deployed Using Railway](https://mini-message-board-production-839b.up.railway.app/)